zavalab/PlasmoExamples/README.md

 (PlasmoExamples) pkg> instantiate
 ```
 Note that you must type a `]` to enter the Julia package management tool from the Julia REPL.
 This snippet will download the necessary Julia packages at the correct versions.
-Notably, the `Manifest.toml` tell Julia to download Plasmo.jl at v0.3.0 (PipsSolver.jl does not yet support the latest v0.3.2), and pins [MPI.jl](https://github.com/JuliaParallel/MPI.jl) to v0.12.0.
+Notably, the `Manifest.toml` will tell Julia to download Plasmo.jl at v0.3.0 (PipsSolver.jl does not yet support the latest v0.3.2), and pins [MPI.jl](https://github.com/JuliaParallel/MPI.jl) to v0.12.0.
 Newer versions of MPI.jl are not compatible with Julia 1.0.5 and mpich.

 ### Confirm MPI works
 If using a custom installation of MPI (such as mpich), it is helpful to verify that [MPIClusterManagers.jl](https://github.com/JuliaParallel/MPIClusterManagers.jl)